openandroidinstaller-dev/openandroidinstaller/README.md

   </p>
 </div>

 > **Warning**: This application is currently in beta state, so use at your own risk!
-While many people tested the application so far and we heard of no bricked devices, thinks might still go wrong.
+While many people tested the application so far and we heard of no bricked devices, things might still go wrong.

 > **Note**: Unlocking the bootloader will erase all data on your device!
 This also includes your DRM keys, which are stored in the Trim Area partition (also called TA).